microsoft/presidio/docs/development.md

 - `ANALYZER_SVC_ADDRESS`: `localhost:3001`, Analyzer address
 - `ANONYMIZER_SVC_ADDRESS`: `localhost:3002`, Anonymizer address

-### Developing only for Presidio Analyzer under Windows environment
+### Developing only for Presidio Analyzer under Windows environment <a name="develop-windows"></a>
+Developing presidio as a whole on Windows is currently not supported.
+However, it is possible to run and test the presidio-analyzer module, in charge of detecting entities in text, on Windows using Docker:

 Run locally the core services Presidio needs to operate:
 ```
 docker run --rm --name test-redis --network testnetwork -d -p 6379:6379 redis